Solar-network/docs/docs/releases/v2.0.19/migrating_1.0_2.0.md

 This is an archived guide. `v2.0.X` has been deprecated.
 :::

-Initially, you might have created your BridgeChain using [Swipechain Node](https://github.com/SwipeChain/swipechain-node), the official v1 implementation.
-Now that [Swipechain Core](https://github.com/SwipeChain/swipechain-core) (v2) has reached a stable, production-ready release, you will want to upgrade your network.
+Initially, you might have created your BridgeChain using [Solar Node](https://github.com/solar-network/solar-node), the official v1 implementation.
+Now that [Solar Core](https://github.com/solar-network/solar-core) (v2) has reached a stable, production-ready release, you will want to upgrade your network.

-Depending on the size of your BridgeChain network, upgrading to `Swipechain Core` may need more or less preparation.
+Depending on the size of your BridgeChain network, upgrading to `Solar Core` may need more or less preparation.
 Upgrading is a breaking change, and all `v1` nodes will become incompatible with your new network.
 You should ensure that your users are aware of the upgrade, and node operators have time to adequately prepare for the migration, as they will need to update their tools and code bases.

 [[toc]]